eduvpn/documentation/FEDORA_VPN_SERVER.md

+# VPN on Fedora

 This document describes how to install a VPN server on Fedora >= 24.

-This is a very simple configuration for a couple of users, not for "enterprise" usage.
+This is a very simple configuration for a couple of users, not for big deployments.
+We will assume you will run on `vpn.example.org`, change this to your host name.

-For serious deployments, look [here](https://github.com/eduvpn/documentation).

-We assume you run on `vpn.example.org`.

 # Install